dazehinn/Math-Magicians/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Math Magicians App <a name="about-project"></a>
+# 📖 Math Magicians <a name="about-project"></a>

-**Math Magicians App** is a Single Page App (SPA) website for all fans of mathematics which allows users to make simple calculations and read a random math-related quote.
+**Math Magicians** is a Single Page App (SPA) website for all fans of mathematics which allows users to make simple calculations and read a random math-related quote.

 ## 🛠 Built With <a name="built-with"></a>